zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod02_Deploying Database Instances in Azure.md

     SELECT * FROM c
     ```

-1. Click the **Execute Query** button at the top of the query editor.
+1. Click the **Execute Query** button at the top of the query editor and verify that the query does not return any results.

 1. In the left pane of the Data Explorer, expand the **MemberCollection** node.